nyublockchain/nyublockchain.github.io/content/authors/admin/_index.md

 We regularly attend academic and practitioners’ conferences.
 If you are interested in chatting, please feel free to reach out.

-We collaborate with related research groups across NYU, such as the <a href="https://cs.nyu.edu/crg/">NYU Cryptography group at Courant</a>.
+We closely collaborate with related research groups across NYU, such as the <a href="https://cs.nyu.edu/crg/">NYU Cryptography group at Courant</a>.

 {style="text-align: justify;"}